Di-lemma/SubFxOnEx/README.md

 Extract **high‑precision** subjective drug effects from narrative experience reports (Erowid, etc.) using Mistral AI, map them to a controlled ontology, attribute them to specific doses, and store the results in MongoDB – ready for knowledge graph construction.

-> **Precision first.** This pipeline is built for recall‑constrained information extraction.
+> This pipeline is built for recall‑constrained information extraction.
 It prefers to omit a tag rather than guess, and it validates every output against a strict controlled vocabulary and dose table.

 ---